No Fault Divorce

 Read more about this news story on the GOV.UK website.

 Whilst this change is imminent, at the moment the law currently remains fault-based.
 At Poole Alcock, we work with people to make the divorce petition as mild and uncontentious as possible, whilst still providing enough detail to the Court to allow the divorce to progress.
-If you are considering separating from your spouse or wish to discuss your options in relation to a potential divorce please submit an enquiry here and someone from our team will contact you.
+If you are considering separating from your spouse or wish to discuss your options in relation to a potential divorce please submit an enquiry here.
 For more information visit our divorce and family law page.